Cognitive Processing Therapy (CPT)

 Getty

-What are the types of cognitive processes?
+What are the types of cognitive processes in therapy?

 There are six recognized cognitive processes often used during CPT to identify a client's reactions.
 They can each play a role in individuals' understanding and processing of experiences before reacting to them.